Welcome to Kuta International Christian Church

 Almost since the inception of the EWS, the English speaking church has relied on itinerant, native English speaking pastors, arranged through the ViM (Volunteers in Mission) program.
 These have been mainly retired pastors from America, Canada and Australia.

 The problem for the small church has always been one of consistency and continuity of theology, pastorship and vision.
 In many ways the church has been blessed by this itinerant ministry, however it has also thrown up many challenges, and as a consequence the church has struggled to grow spiritually and numerically.

 In 2012 the KICC council decided to start praying and looking for a permanent native English speaking pastor.
 We have had some success and been blessed in many ways and there has been growth in some aspects of the church.
-Numbers have also increased so that an average congregation size would be between 100 to 110 people.
+Numbers have also increased so that an average congregation size is from 70 people and up.
 The greatest blessing without question has been the increase in the number of baptisms since that decision was taken.
 However, we are again without a permanent pastor.

 So the challenge remains in finding and supporting a permanent pastor.
 The two main issues are the ability of the church to financially support a ‘western’ pastor, and secondly the political situation where the Indonesian government is making it very difficult for Christian ministers applying for long term visa’s.

 This document has been created as part of our ongoing prayerful search for stable spiritual leadership.

 For a more detailed history refer to the Appendix: ‘The Mango Tree Church’